HBprojects/Vectorial-Plot-Rpi-Pico/README.md

 - INA128 is not rail-to-rail amplifier.
 - Requires careful reference grounding
 Adding DC-DC converter before the polarization electrodes and a precision voltage reference improves the noise reduction the K64F firmware includes 60Hz Notch filter.
+##8.
+Next Steps
+The second part of this project consists of:
+Python host-side excecutable code.
+Bioamplified version.
+Zero correction and central terminal software.
+This will be documented separately.
+##9.
+Authors